bradhilton/OrderedSet/README.md

 ## License

-`AssociatedValues` is available under the MIT license.
+`OrderedSet` is available under the MIT license.
 See the LICENSE file for more info.